NameMCPlus/NameMCplus/README.md

 Expiremental:
-You can try running the autoupdate.bat file by double clicking it, but at the moment its not 100% working and it might not
+You can try running the autoupdate.bat file by double clicking it, but at the moment its not 100% working and it might not (For the autoUpdate.bat file to work, make sure you have git installed)

 Manual Install: